top of page

 Minimise WHS Risk to Minimise Financial Loss

-Because of your role and responsibilities in your organisation you may sometimes need to seek approval for a WHS Budget or WHS expenditure that you propose.
+In your role as a WHS manager you may sometimes need to seek approval for a WHS budget or WHS expenditure that you propose.

-For example: Glencore in Queensland, recently identified that the mineral oil in the transformers in their Mt Isa copper mine was a fire risk.
-They used the hierarchy of control as required by clause 36 of the WHS Regulation to minimise the risk so far as is reasonably practicable.
+For example: Glencore in Queensland, recently identified that the mineral oil used in the transformers of their Mt Isa copper mine was a fire risk.
+They used the hierarchy of control measures as per the WHS Regulation 2017 to minimise the risk so far as is reasonably practicable.
 They replaced the mineral oil with a biodegradable, synthetic oil which almost completely eliminated that fire risk.
-In so doing they have further minimised the risk of loss from fire damage and workers’ health and safety and complied with WHS law.
+In so doing they have further minimised the risk of loss from fire damage, reduced the risk of harm to workers, and have demonstrated compliance with WHS law.

-You may have areas in your workplace where the hierarchy of control needs to be revisited to ensure that WHS risks are minimised so far as is reasonably practicable.
-Time and money spent on these areas would be wwell spent and would minimise the risk of loss in the future.
+You may have areas in your workplace where the hierarchy of controls needs to be revisited to ensure that controlled hazards and risks remain controlled.

 Eliminate or Minimise WHS Risks